-Meaning, basically, things that have a similar growing season often taste awesome together!
+Meaning, basically, things that have a similar growing season often compliment together!

 Take this Apple Carrot smoothie.
-It is currently October and it is root veggie and apple season hardcore here in Vermont.
-And, true to the saying, apples and carrots taste great together in recipes.
-However, people don’t often think about tossing carrots or apples into a smoothie….but they should!
+Apples and carrots are often harvested about the same time and, true to the saying, apples and carrots taste great together in recipes.
+However, people don’t often think about tossing carrots or apples into breakfast smoothie recipes….well, not until now!

-This smoothie is made from ingredients that you might already have on hand or can easily find all year round.
-They are often affordable at the grocery store, making this a really great veggie smoothie recipe to try out without breaking the bank or running to multiple stores.
+This breakfast smoothie is made from just 6 simple ingredients that you might already have on hand or can easily find all year round.
+Carrots and apples are often affordable at the grocery store, making this a really great veggie smoothie recipe to try out without breaking the bank or running to multiple stores.
+Done with 5 minutes of work with no cooking required, this easy carrot smoothie is vegan, plant based, vegetarian, gluten free and easily adaptable.
+The perfect breakfast smoothie or quick healthy snack.

 Frequently asked questions